altink7/FlappBird/README.md

 # FlappBird

-This Game is like Flappy Bird!
+This play.Game is like Flappy objects.Bird!

 Press Space to fly, and watch out after Pipes